Misdemeanors In MAINE

 While you will not find the word “misdemeanor” among these classes, for practical purposes some of these charges are treated as such.
 They might bring the potential for less severe sentences than with a felony charge, but the consequences could still be significant.

-Common Misdemeanor Charges in Maine
+Common Misdemeanor Charges In MAINE

 All told, there are five different categories for criminal charges in Maine.
 These categories include Class A, B, C, D, and E offenses.
 Class A offenses carry the steepest penalties, while Class E charges have the lightest potential sentences.
 Unofficially, Class D and E charges are misdemeanors in Maine.